Wastewater Collection and Pretreatment

 Cranberry Township’s wastewater collection system and Brush Creek Wastewater Treatment Plant are designed to transport and treat domestic wastewater, or as it is commonly called, sewage.

-This is the water that goes down the drain from the sinks, showers, tubs, toilets, and clothes washer in your house or from similar fixtures at commercial establishments.
+This is the water that flows down the drain from sinks, showers, tubs, toilets, and clothes’ washer in your home or from commercial establishments.

-In order to combat pollution Cranberry Township's Industrial Pretreatment program proactively protects the integrity of the wastewater through educational outreach, wastewater treatment requirements, and discharge permits.
+In order to combat pollution, Cranberry Township’s Industrial Pretreatment Program proactively protects the wastewater through educational outreach, wastewater treatment requirements, and discharge permits.

 - Prevent the introduction of pollutants that will interfere with the operation of the Brush Creek Wastewater Treatment Plant

-- Meet the needs of our National Pollutant Discharge Elimination System permit in order to prevent the pass-through of pollutants to protect the Brush Creek and its downstream waterways.
+- Meet the needs of our National Pollutant Discharge Elimination System Permit in order to prevent the pass-through of pollutants to protect Brush Creek and its downstream waterways

 - Improve opportunities to recycle and reclaim sludge

-The township oversees industrial users by performing inspections, wastewater collection and analysis, and by working with industries to improve their pretreatment techniques.
+The Township oversees industrial users by performing inspections, wastewater collection and analysis, and by working with industries to improve their pretreatment techniques.
 These proactive measures, enable Cranberry Township to contribute to a healthy and stable environment.